-1. Vehicle parking at the Gryffe should be at the boat house lane and higher Gryffe access point only.
+2. Vehicle parking at the Gryffe should be at the boat house lane and higher Gryffe access points only

-2. No Angler shall be allowed to take a dog to the fishing grounds.
+3. No member/angler shall be allowed to take a dog to the fishing grounds.

-7. Anglers shall be strictly bound to keep to the roads and foot paths when going and coming from the waters.
+7. Members/anglers shall be strictly bound to keep to the roads and foot paths when going to and coming from the waters.

-1. The Fishing Season will commence on the 15th March and cease on the 6th October.
+1. The close time stipulated by statute shall be observed by the club.
+Namely the fishing season will commence on the 15th March and cease on the 6th October.
 No fishing shall take place on any club water out with these dates.

 2. All fishing shall be done with a rod and line in a fair sportsmanlike manner and only the recognized angling lures shall be used.

-3. Anglers are restricted to fish a single rod.
+3. Members/anglers are restricted to fish a single rod.

 9. Chemical Bait enhancers i.e. Power Bait, are not permitted on club waters.

 10. There is a four fish limit on all club waters per day, except during club competitions.